thenativeweb/eventsourcingdb-client-rust/README.md

   .await;
 ```

-*Note that you can also use the `Chronological` Ordering to explicitly enforce the default order.*
+*Note that you can also use the `Chronological` ordering to explicitly enforce the default order.*

 #### Specifying Bounds